 Many restaurants reward their loyalty members with exclusive coupons and offers.
 KCL doesn’t just save you money at the grocery store, but we have tips to help you save when you’re dining out too!

 Here are a few restaurants tips to help you save:

 While you’re signing up for the restaurant’s loyalty programs, be sure to download their apps too.
 Restaurants love to promote certain offers just to their app members.
 Sonic and Dunkin’ are notorious for that!
 We have a big list of the best restaurant and fast food apps that have free food coupons.

 Save on clothing, electronics, home, personal goods, and much more with retail coupons that you can find in several places.

-59. Bookmark the KCL store pages.
+Bookmark KCL’s store pages.

 - American Eagle

 - Best Buy

 - Family Dollar

 - Home Depot